 Useful Tips & Resources

 Also, take a look at this video if you’ve just purchased a Pi and are curious about how to set it up.
 Setup doesn’t take long.
 That’s another great feature of the Pi and the monitors you can pair it with.

-If you’re looking for a portable monitor that easily connects to your Pi, the options here can’t be beat.
+If you’re looking for a portable monitor that easily connects to your Pi, the options here can’t be beaten.
 If you have never tried one of these computers out, I would highly recommend it!

 What do you use your Raspberry Pi for most often?
-Let us know in the comments below!
+Let us know in the comments below.